Bag of Attributes for Video Event Retrieval: Experiments and Results

-We compared the BoA approach against three baselines~\cite{CVPR_2013_REVAUD}: Mean-MultiVLAD (MMV), CTE (Circulant Temporal Encoding) and a combination of both methods, known as MMV+CTE.
-Also, we considered the variations of MMV with the following hyper-pooling functions~\cite{ICCV_2013_DOUZE}: k-means, partial k-means (PKM), sign of stable componentes (SSC), KD-Tree and Fisher Vectors.
-To make a fair comparison, these approaches were selected with their best performance based on the results reported in~\cite{CVPR_2013_REVAUD, ICCV_2013_DOUZE}.
+We compared the results obtained by BoA with those reported by Revaud~et~al.~\cite{CVPR_2013_Revaud} for three baselines: Mean-MultiVLAD (MMV), CTE (Circulant Temporal Encoding) and a combination of both methods, known as MMV+CTE.
+Also, we considered the results reported by Douze~et~al.~\cite{ICCV_2013_Douze} for the variations of MMV with the following hyper-pooling functions: k-means, partial k-means~(PKM), sign of stable components~(SSC), KD-Tree and Fisher Vectors~(FV).

-In Figure~\ref{fig:avg-map-all}, we compare the BoA representation and the baseline methods with respect to the avg-mAP.
-As we can observe, the performance of the BoA representation outperformed all the baseline methods by a large margin.
+In Figure~\ref{fig:avg-map}, we compare the BoA representation and the baseline methods with respect to the avg-mAP.
+As we can observe, the BoA model yielded better results than all the baseline methods.

-The results where also compared by event, as shown in Table~\ref{tab:avg-map-boa-event}.
-One can notice that BoA representation performed better than the baseline methods for most of the events (10 out of 13).
-For some events, the difference in favor of our method is very large, like in events 4, 5, 8, and 12.
+The results where also compared by event, as shown in Table~\ref{tab:map-per-event}.
+Notice that BoA performed better than the baseline methods for most of the events (7 out of 13).
+For some events, the difference in favor of the BoA model is very large.
+For instance, for event 12 (\textit{``Major autumn flood in Thailand, 2011''}), the best baseline (MMV+CTE) achieves 37.1\% of avg-mAP while BoA obtains 57.1\%.

-We also performed paired t-tests to verify the statistical significance of the results.
+We also performed paired $t$-tests to verify the statistical significance of the results.
 For that, the confidence intervals for the differences between paired averages (mAP) of each category were computed to compare every pair of approaches.
 If the confidence interval includes zero, the difference is not significant at that confidence level.
 If the confidence interval does not include zero, then the sign of the difference indicates which alternative is better.

 Figure~\ref{fig:paired-t-test} presents the confidence intervals (for $\alpha=0.05$) of the differences between BoA and the baseline methods for the mAP measures.
-Notice that the confidence intervals for BoA and the baseline methods are always positive, indicating that BoA outperformed those approaches.
+As we can observe, the confidence intervals for BoA and MMV are positive, indicating that BoA outperformed MMV.
+On the other hand, the confidence intervals for BoA and CTE include zero and, hence, the differences between such approaches are not significant at that confidence level.

-According to the analysis of BoA results per event, one of the worst results happened on the event 1.
-On the other hand, one of the best results was obtained for the event 13.
-We perform a visual analysis of the videos to understand the main reasons for those results.

-In case of the event 1 (see Figure~\ref{fig:barcelona}), it is possible to see lots of riots and strikes at different places and moments.
-There are scenes showing police, fire, cars, and crowd in almost all the videos (Figure~\ref{fig:barcelona-not-all}).
-Thus, it is difficult to identify only videos of the austerity riots that occurred in Barcelona at the end of March, 2012 (Figure~\ref{fig:barcelona-yes-all}).